sendgrid/docs/source/API_Reference/SMTP_API/using_the_smtp_api.md

 While there is a hard limit of 10,000 addresses that can be sent to in a multiple recipient e-mail, it is best to split up large jobs at around 1,000 recipients, as this will better allow for the processing load to be distributed.
 Further, if you have a large number of additional substitions or sections in the headers, it is best to split the send into even smaller groups.
 {% endwarning %}

-<p>If you use the multiple recipient functionality of the API, you must not send to multiple recipients with the SMTP protocol as well.
-Doing so can cause duplicates of the message to be sent.
+<p>When using the X-SMTPAPI to send to multiple recipients, you must not use the standard SMTP protocols "TO" field to send to multiple recipients as well.
+Doing so can generate duplicate messages to addresses listed in both.
 </p>

 <p>Ensure that the header is limited to a maximum total line length of 1,000 characters.
 Failure to do this can cause intermediate MTA's to split the header for you on non-space boundaries, which will cause spaces to be inserted in the final resulting e-mail.
 In addition, if your e-mail is going through another MTA before reaching SendGrid, it is likely to have an even lower setting for maximum header length and may truncate the header.</p>